theanine3D/source-engine-collision-tools/README.md

 # Source Engine Collision Tools
 Blender (3.0+) addon for generating and optimizing collision models for use in Source Engine.
+Best combined with [Blender Source Tools](http://steamreview.org/BlenderSourceTools/).

 ## Features
 All features are customizeable and can be tweaked via optional settings.
 However, in most cases, you can leave the settings at default.